Skip to main content

 I Know You

-They were travelling through the Haldighati Pass.
+The car zoomed through the Haldighati Pass.
 They stared out in silence.
-He was beside the driver and Survi sat with her mother at the back.
-The driver pointed towards the cliff saying “ Udhar, Pahari ke beech who gaon hai, jaha haldighati k waqt Ranaji rehte thee, ab khandar hai.” “ We will visit on her way back.”
+Pratap was beside the driver, and Survi sat with her mother in the back seat.
+The driver pointed towards the cliff, saying. “ Udhar, Pahari ke beech woh gaon hai, jaha haldighati k waqt Ranaji rehte thee, ab khandar hai.
+Loha Karan naam tha. ” “ We will visit on our way back.”
 They spoke in unison as they stared at each other.
 Jaivanta stared at them both and spoke up. “ We need a guide at Haldighati.”
 She said to the driver. “ Aunty, who needs a guide when you have two history buffs with you?”
 Pratap smiled. “ Especially Survi knows a lot.”
 He smiled at her.
-Survi felt her cheeks go warm and red at his compliment as she smiled. " No No, I..." " Yes, my daughter is indeed ..." " Mom..."
-She stopped her.
-As they walked to the fields of Haldighati Pratap felt his head become heavy.
-He looked around and he could hear… cries… Har har Mahadev!
-Har har Mahadev!
-He started having flashes.
-Even closin
+Survi felt her cheeks go warm and red at his compliment as she smiled. " No, No, I..." " Yes, my daughter is indeed ..." " Mom..."
+She stopped her embarrassed.
+As they walked to the banks of the Banas near Rakht Talai, Pratap felt a sudden heaviness in his head.
+He looked around and he could hear… cries… Har har ...

 Haunting Past